ecssiah/lifetrack/README.md

 # LifeTrack

-This application tracks longterm progress toward life goals.
-The user achieves levels towards their goal by gaining experience based on the time they devote to a goal.
+This application tracks longterm progress towards life goals.
+The user gains experience based on the time they devote to each goal.
+Each time the user gains 100 experience in a goal, they reach a new level.
+At level 1200, the user will have put 10,000 hours into a goal.

-It is based on the pomodoro technique, which involves short periods of focused work on a single task with regular breaks.
+The application is based on the pomodoro technique, which involves short periods of focused work on a single task with regular breaks.

 # Usage